Restore Our Vote

 - Applications must be complete to be considered and are reviewed in the order in which they are received.

-- You must have been released from supervised probation for a minimum of five years.
+- You must have been released from supervised probation for a minimum of three years.

 - You must have paid all costs and fines related to your conviction.

 - You cannot have a conviction for a DWI within the past five years immediately preceding your application.

 - Click here for examples of felonies classified as violent.
 If you do not know if your felony conviction is considered violent, contact the Restoration of Rights Division at 1-855-575-9177.

 If you have questions or need assistance, please contact: